Edge Application Overview

 • The Application needs a faster transfer rate without taking the hit of going through host OS software.

-• Finally, the application is the legacy mode, and it's easier to map hardware than rewrite it for sharing hardware resources.
+• The application is the legacy mode, and it's easier to map hardware than rewrite it for sharing hardware resources.

 Note: EVE-OS can only do physical adapter assignments at the controller level, not individual physical interfaces.
 For example, if the device has 4 USB ports but only a single USB controller, in that case, all 4 USB ports are given to the application because the USB controller is dedicated.

-Now let’s talk about networks.
 EVE-OS supports defining various connectivity options like Network address translation (NAT), Switch, a virtual private network (VPN), and Mesh networking.
-Edge application developers can ask for one or more networks to operate his/her application.
-In addition to network requirements, manifest allows the developer to define a full security policy for network resources and host port mapping.
-Please refer to the networking sections for details.
+Edge application developers can ask for one or more networks to operate the application.
+In addition to network requirements, the manifest allows the developer to define a full security policy for network resources and host port mapping.

 Developers can add a host port mapping rule for the application to connect to the external network.